 Don’t have time to read through the whole article right now?
 No worries!

 We’ve provided a quick list here that introduces you to each app.
-If you’d like to learn more about a particular app, you can find additional details later in the article.
+You can find additional details later in the article if you’d like to learn more about a particular app.

 - Fitbod: great for all-around beginners